UW-Libraries/uwlib-primo-nui/README.md

 ## Pushing Commits To This Repo

+To view/confirm what files of your local copies have changed:
+`git status`

+This will show which files differ from the remote copies and which ones (if any) are staged for commit.
+To stage files for commit:
+`git add FILE_NAME`

+You can then 'git status' again to check, and to commit the staged files:
+`git commit`

+Enter a comment describing the commit (if you're using the github client/gitBASH, this is in 'vi' syntax/style).

+At this point, the commit is still staged on your machine.
+It must still be pushed to the remote repository (GitHub).

-To make sure everything gets committed correctly, be sure to be specific when pushing changes up to this BitBucket repo:
+To make sure everything gets added correctly, be sure to be specific when pushing changes up to this BitBucket repo:

 `git push origin BRANCH_NAME`

+e.g.

+`git push origin master`

 ## Using the primo-devenv